 If you’re looking at a Time & Materials or Fixed Fee project that budgets by project fees, you’ll see an “i” icon in the Budget Remaining section.
 Click on it to see a breakdown of the budget:

 Internal costs consist of labor costs (calculated from your team’s cost rates) and expenses.

 Note that the information available here will differ depending on the type of project you’re viewing, the project’s settings, and your permissions.

 The top portion of the Project Analysis page shows you summary data.
 In the bottom half of the page, the Tasks and Team tabs show tables with the summary data broken down by tasks or team members.
 The Invoices tab shows all invoices linked to the project.

 In the tables, you can click on any column’s header to sort by that column.
 You can also change the time period of the data you’re viewing using the dropdown at the top left of the table.

 Click any row to get a breakdown of that row’s hours.
 For example, clicking on a task name will show you who tracked time to that task and how much.
 Clicking on the blue Spent hours will bring you to a Detailed Time Report that shows each individual entry included in that number.

-For Time and Materials projects, the Billable Amount column will show a task’s or person’s hourly rate multiplied by the time tracked, and you can see a Total Billable Amount at the bottom of the table.
+For Time & Materials projects, the Billable Amount column will show hourly rates multiplied by the time tracked, and you can see a Total Billable Amount at the bottom of the table.

 In the Invoices tab, you’ll find all invoices that have been linked to the project.
 For each invoice, you’ll see only the portion of that invoice that applies to the project you’re viewing.